-In the five years I have lived here, my end of town has changed.
+In the five years I have lived here now, my end of town has changed.
 I noticed refugee men sitting in the bus shelter in the cool of the afternoon.
 I started taking time to greet them when I came back from my afternoon swim.
-One Iraqi man was so pleased to meet an Aussie outside of officialdom he brought a plate of delicious homemade cake across to my place.
+One Iraqi man was so pleased to meet an Aussie outside of officialdom, he brought a plate of delicious homemade cake across to my place.
 Puftaloons, baklava, more cake, lemons, spinach and sheep-neck soup have all made their way to my front door from various neighbours.

 My wife and I have been invited to an Iraqi farewell-breakfast, Iranian New Year, a Syrian birthday party and an Eritrean coffee and dessert.
 We have shared meals in our house with Afghans, Iranians, Iraqis and Uzbeks.